openaustralia/planningalerts/README.md

 COUNCILLORS_ENABLED=true
 ```

+Similarly, you can toggle the availability of the contributing suggested councillors feature on or off for the entire site with the environment variable `CONTRIBUTE_COUNCILLORS_ENABLED`.

 #### Set the reply address for accepting responses

 You need to specify an email address for councillors to send their replies to.